 - George Shields, dean of the College of Arts and Sciences, presented "Modeling the Growth of Clusters and Aerosols from First Principles: How do we Understand Feedback Systems in a Warming Climate?"

-These snaptalks were part of the Environmental Center's ongoing goal to build connections between faculty and community members with similar interests, foster the development of cross-disciplinary research, teaching, and activity, and broaden our understanding of nature and the environment.
+These snaptalks were part of the Bucknell Center for Sustainability & the Environment's ongoing goal to build connections between faculty and community members with similar interests, foster the development of cross-disciplinary research, teaching, and activity, and broaden our understanding of nature and the environment.